e-i-o/etp/README.md

 the `GEN` file (even in comments).
 The model solution receives a generous time limit of 10 seconds for output generation.

+If `dummy_outputs` was set in `task.yaml`, instead, all output files that do not yet exist are generated as empty files.
+Existing output files are not modified (as in `touch`).

 ## Running solutions

 `etp run` can be used to run all solutions on all test cases and see the results.
 Before